ShunHasegawa/FACE_IEM/README.md

 ## github
 Open git bush and move to the folder you'd like to make a copy of this repository using `cd "path to the working directory"`.
-Then run
+Then run:

 ```
 git clone https://github.com/ShunHasegawa/FACE_IEM.git
 ```

-This will copy this repository your local directory.
+This will copy (or "clone"") this repository to your local directory.

 ## Update library